 - VDH (Virginia Department of Health): COVID-19 Vaccination Response (this page contains multiple resources)

 Current Community Protocols

 - We are pleased to be able to allow limited, scheduled visitation outdoors on our front porch and indoors in our conference room.
 All residents and visitors are required to get screened at the front desk, wear a mask, and maintain physical distancing.
 (Call the front desk to schedule.)

 - Limited exceptions may be made in extreme cases or end-of-life care situations.
 Express approval must be given; contact our main line for further details.

 - Friends and family members are encouraged to call their loved ones often.
-We believe that frequent phone calls will boost our residents’ moods as they adjust to these changes.

 We know that this is a challenging time for everyone, and we thank you in advance for your cooperation and understanding.
 We continue to evaluate our infection control process and closely monitor the mental, physical, and spiritual needs of all of our residents.